kevinleung987/eve-electron-tools/README.md

 # EVE Electron Tools

 Open-source, back-end-optional, desktop alternative for popular community tools for EVE Online.
+Built using ElectronJS, Angular, and Bootstrap.

 ## About
 Why is EVE Electron Tools...